MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-installing-configuring.md

 **-- The prerequisites for DeployR Open are now installed.
 You can begin installing the main server for DeployR Open now. --**

-### Basic DeployR Install
+### Basic DeployR Install for Windows

 The basic installation of DeployR will install the DeployR main server.
-DeployR Enterprise customers can also [install additional grid nodes](#grid-node-install) for optimized workload distribution.
+DeployR Enterprise customers can also [install additional grid nodes](#grid-node-install-for-windows) for optimized workload distribution.

 >**DeployR Enterprise Only:**
 >[Get DeployR Enterprise today](http://go.microsoft.com/fwlink/?LinkID=698525) to take advantage of great DeployR features like [enterprise security](deployr-admin-security.md) and [a scalable grid framework](deployr-admin-console/deployr-admin-managing-the-grid.md).
 Note that DeployR Enterprise is part of Microsoft R Server.

-After installing [these prerequisites](#preparing-win), install DeployR as follows:
+After installing [these prerequisites](#dependencies-for-windows), install DeployR as follows:

 1. To install properly on Windows, you must have administrator privileges.
 Log in as a user with administrator rights.
 Also, you may need to temporarily turn off or disable your anti-virus software to complete the installation process.
 Please turn it back on as soon as you are finished.